isomerpages/moe-silingpri/_partners/Our Alumni Our Pride/2024 Graduates.md

 **Current School: Crescent Girls' School**

 <img align="left" style="width:200px;margin-right:15px" src="/images/Partners/2024%20Graduates/KARTHIK_SRINIDHI.png">"I reflect fondly on my time at SLPS where I was part of 6 Perseverance, participated in International Dance, and served as both prefect and CCA leader.
 My proudest achievement was when I did very well in PSLE, a testament to my perseverance during a challenging year.
 I cherish the lasting friendships formed at Si Ling, the leadership opportunities, and participation in Math Olympiads which ignited my passion for Mathematics.
 I particularly treasure memories of Primary 5 Camp and Post-PSLE activities, while expressing deep gratitude for teachers whose guidance and encouragement—including consultation periods during recess or after class—significantly impacted my development and set me on a path to success. "

+##### Hoe Yi Rou

+**Current School: Nan Hua High School**

+"Looking back, I’m deeply grateful for my enriching journey at SLPS.
+From being a part of the Basketball Girls team and serving as a prefect, to discovering my love for creative writing through a National Writing Competition, I was given many meaningful opportunities to grow.
+The school’s nurturing environment and caring teachers who supported me during a tough start in Primary 6—played a big part in building my confidence and shaping who I am today.
+Whether it was representing the school at the National School Games or enjoying Post-PSLE trips and activities with my classmates, every experience helped me develop valuable life skills and lasting friendships.
+Si Ling Primary gave me a strong foundation—not just in academics, but also in character and personal growth—and I’ll always be thankful for that."